Senate Democrats block GOP policing bill

 The Senate GOP plan incorporates a number of Democratic proposals, such as legislation to make lynching a federal hate crime and a national policing commission to undertake a comprehensive review of the U.S. criminal justice system.

-It also withholds federal grants to state and local law enforcement agencies that don't proactively bar the practice of chokeholds.
-It also calls on states and localities to report to the Justice Department when so-called "no-knock warrants" are used, and it would punish those that do not do so by withholding federal funding.
+It also withholds federal grants to state and local law enforcement agencies that do not proactively bar the practice of chokeholds.
+It also calls on states and localities to report to the Justice Department when “no-knock warrants” are used, and it would punish those that do not do so, by withholding federal funding.

 On one major point of dissension between the parties, the Republican bill leaves intact the “qualified immunity” standard that Democrats want to erode, making it easier for law enforcement officials to be sued for misconduct.

-The Democratic-controlled House plans to vote this week on a more expansive bill that would mandate several changes, including a federal ban on chokeholds, prohibitions on no-knock warrants in federal drug cases, and establishment of a national database to track police misconduct and make it easier to hold officers accountable in civil and criminal court for misconduct.
+In its veto threat, the Trump administration called the Democratic legislation an “overbroad bill” that “would deter good people from pursuing careers in law enforcement, weaken the ability of law enforcement agencies to reduce crime and keep our communities safe, and fail to bring law enforcement and the communities they serve closer together.”

-McConnell said if the Senate bill does not advance Wednesday, he will take procedural steps to tee it up again in the future.
+Despite the vote, McConnell left open the possibility of taking procedural steps to tee it up again in the future.
 Republicans later noted that Democrats can exert significant influence on the progress of the bill, because it would require 60 votes not just to start work on the legislation but also, separately, to move it to a final passage vote.